One of the most popular desserts sold for Valentine’s Day is Red Velvet Cupcakes.

 - Bake 15-25 minutes depending on the size of your muffin tin and your oven.
 Place cupcakes onto cooling racks and cool completely before frosting.

-I re-made this recipe for my favorite Valentines and they loved every last crumb.
+I re-made this recipe for all my favorite Valentines and they loved every last crumb.

 *I’m not a fan of using food coloring, especially red, but for this one special day I made an exception.